quantumiracle/webpage/blogs/blog4.md

 <figure><img src="https://quantumiracle.github.io/webpage/blogs/files4/conscious_agent.png" alt="vlp"/>

- **Figure**: A sufficiently powerful AI agent with accurate modeling of the predictor can achieve diagonal self-reference, then the agent's property becomes undecidable for whole computational system: whether the agent is computable or, has consciousness.
+ **Figure**: A sufficiently powerful AI agent with accurate modeling of the predictor can achieve diagonal self-reference, then the agent's property becomes undecidable for whole computational system: whether the agent is computable, or has **consciousness**.

 ## Foundations: Incompleteness and Undecidability